ProjectOpenSea/seaport/docs/Deployment.md

 3. Validate deployments were successful by checking that `Seaport` is returned by `seth --to-ascii $(seth call 0x00000000006c3852cbEf3e08E8dF289169EdE581 'name()')`

 ## Verifying Seaport and ConduitController
-After `Seaport` and `ConduitController` are deployed, you should verify them.
+After `Seaport` and `ConduitController` are deployed, they are verified as follows:

 1. Ensure that `EXPLORER_API_KEY` and `NETWORK_RPC` are set in `.env` appropriatly.
 2. Verify `ConduitController` by calling: